fedejaure/cookiecutter-modern-pypackage/docs/prompts.rst

 add_code_of_conduct
     Whether to add a Contributor Covenant Code of Conduct file.

+add_contributing_file
+    Whether to add a Contributing Guide file.

 contact_method
     Whether to add a contact method.
-Used on files such of `CODE_OF_CONDUCT.md`.
+Used on files such of `CODE_OF_CONDUCT.md` and `CONTRIBUTING.md`.